 A fare difference may apply if the fare of your new travel date is higher than the fare that you have paid for your original travel date.

 Q5.
-Can I leave my ticket open?
+Can I leave my travel date open?

 Q6.
 I purchased my air ticket via a travel agent/online travel agent.
 Can I get a refund?